jeromewagener/Soutils/README.md

 It might help to know that classes implementing `SoutilsObservable` are wrapped Java threads to which one or more `SoutilsObservers` can register.
 For example: The `BeaconReceiver` extends `SoutilsObservable` which wraps a thread that continously listens for incomming beacons (UDP messages).
 Every registered `SoutilsObserver` will be notified as soon as a beacon has been detected.

 Implementing the `SoutilsObserver` interface, and by registering to a `SoutilsObservable` is really all you need to do apart from starting the `SoutilsObserver` thread.

+More observers can be added to the same observable using the register method defined within the abstract `SoutilsObservable` class.

 License
 --------